bunny0310/VocabBoosterV3/README.md

 ## Vocab Booster
 A cross platform application that allows users to keep track of their words and always be up to date on their vocabulary.
+[Click here](https://github.com/bunny0310/VocabBoosterV3/blob/CS520/DevelopmentDoc.md) to access the developer document.

 ### Requirements
 1. .NET Core [Installation](https://dotnet.microsoft.com/en-us/download)